Substra/substra-documentation/docs/_sources/concepts.md.txt

 - a test dataset, that is to say a data manager associated with several test data samples
 - a metrics script ([python implementation](https://github.com/SubstraFoundation/substra-tools/blob/master/docs/api.md#metrics)).

-It mainly aims at standardising the evaluation process of ML models.
+It mainly aims at standardizing the evaluation process of ML models.
 Since Substra focuses on supervised learning, each models trained on Substra has to be linked to an objective for evaluation.

 ## Dataset